project brief

 Join the tip to the main body with a thick screw thread

 House all of the electrical components in a compartment below the screw thread, entirely in the main body.
-This will prevent the wires getting caught and damaged while attaching the tip
+This will prevent the wires getting caught and damaged while screwing on the tip and give a wider diameter for storage.

 Challenges With Finishing Touches

-Lack of spray painting experience led to several instances of errors and correction throughout the painting process.
+Lack of spray painting experience led to several instances of error and correction throughout the painting process.

 The reflective adhesive strips for the cone were poor quality and arrived heavily creased.
 I purchased a larger sheet of reflective adhesive and came up with a pattern through trial and error.